Pfern/TtT-in-Portugal-2016/TtT_session_4.md

 http://www.kirkpatrickpartners.com/OurPhilosophy/TheNewWorldKirkpatrickModel/tabid/303/Default.aspx

+Applying the Kirkpatrick model and its variants is not easy.
+One needs to be very careful in checking pre-requisites, assumptions and options in the measurement methods.

-The evaluation of training is a difficult subject.
+The evaluation of training efficiency is a difficult subject.
 There is an obvious need to standardise to allow for the comparison of observations.

 You may like to read an article about applying Kirkpatrick's methods. https://www.mindtools.com/pages/article/kirkpatrick.htm